n1o/study_notes/study_notes/notes/markov_random_fields_parametrization.md

 ## The Hammersley-Clifford theorem

 Since there is no topological ordering associated with an undirected graph, we can't use the chain rule to represent $p(y)$.
-So instead of associating CPDs with each node, we associate **potential functions** or **factors** with each maximal clieque in the graph.
+So instead of associating CPDs with each node, we associate **potential functions** or **factors** with each maximal clique in the graph.
 We will denote this potential function for clique c as

 $$\psi_c (y_c|\theta_c)$$

 A potential function is non-negative function of its arguments.
 The join distribution is then defined to be proportional to the product of clique potentials.

-More formaly this is called the *Hammersley-Clifford* theorem
+More formally this is called the *Hammersley-Clifford* theorem

 *A positive distribution $p(y) > 0$ satisfies the CI properties of an undirected graph G iff p can be represented as a product of factors, one per maximal clique, i.e.,*